dbt-labs/docs.getdbt.com/website/docs/docs/supported-data-platforms.md

 </div>

 <br />
-* Not supported in dbt Cloud and you can only install them using the CLI.<br />
+* Install these adapters using the CLI as they're not supported in dbt Cloud. <br />